NkaLight/myWebsite/README.md

 This personal website serves as a platform to showcase my work, share my thoughts through a blog, and provide visitors with information about my background and skills

 ## Feautures
+#### 1. Dark mode and light mode support
+- <ins>Visual Adaptability:</ins><br/>
+The <strong>Color Schema</strong> adapts from primarily from having a white background and black text in light mode to primarily black background to white text darkmode, this in turn reduces visual glare.
+<br/><br/>
+- <ins>Implementation:</ins><br/>
+The preferred <strong>dark/light</strong> mode preferences are stored as <strong>state</strong> isDarkMode, which is then <strong>saved</strong> to the users <strong>localStorage</strong>, so it it saved even when the user refreshes the page.
+This state is used to <strong>conditionally</strong> assign the div elements, className props.This used in CSS file name App.css to render the correct styling specifications according to the design specifications.

 ## Technologies used
  - HTML5